 Another important ADR of SSRIs is bleeding.
-The serotonin transporter is found on platelets and serotonin is a mediator of platelet aggregation.53 Differences in serotonin transporter saturation by SSRIs may then modulate bleeding risk and this has been examined in two studies of SLC6A4.
-Hougardy et al. found no influence of 5-HTTLPR on platelet function analyzer (PFA) closure time (with collagen and epinephrine used as agonists), reported bruising, or bleeding in patients treated with paroxetine.
-54. To the contrary, another study of patients before and after starting paroxetine found greater changes in bleeding and PFA closure time in carriers of at least one low-expression 5-HTTLPR allele (LG or S) while LA/LA carriers saw no change after treatment initation.55.
-These discrepant results may be due to differences in agonists used in the PFA assays or the differentiation of L alleles via rs25531 in the Abdelmalik study.
+The serotonin transporter is found on platelets and serotonin is a mediator of platelet aggregation.53 Differences in serotonin transporter saturation by SSRIs may modulate bleeding risk and this has been examined in two studies of SLC6A4.54, 55 One study found no influence of 5-HTTLPR on platelet function analyzer (PFA) closure time (with collagen and epinephrine used as agonists), or reported bruising or bleeding in patients treated with paroxetine.
+54 On the contrary, another study of patients before and after starting paroxetine found greater changes in bleeding and PFA closure time in carriers of at least one low-expression 5-HTTLPR allele (LG or S) while LA/LA carriers saw no change after treatment initation.55 These discrepant results may be due to differences in agonists used in the PFA assays or the differentiation of L alleles via rs25531 in the latter study.55

 Discussion